apache/spark/docs/scala-programming-guide.md

 The `master` parameter is a string specifying a [Mesos](running-on-mesos.html) cluster to connect to, or a special "local" string to run in local mode, as described below. `jobName` is a name for your job, which will be shown in the Mesos web UI when running on a cluster.
 Finally, the last two parameters are needed to deploy your code to a cluster if running in distributed mode, as described later.

-In the Spark interpreter, a special interpreter-aware SparkContext is already created for you, in the variable called `sc`.
+In the Spark shell, a special interpreter-aware SparkContext is already created for you, in the variable called `sc`.
 Making your own SparkContext will not work.
 You can set which master the context connects to using the `MASTER` environment variable.
-For example, run `MASTER=local[4] ./spark-shell` to run locally with four cores.
+For example, to run on four cores, use

+{% highlight bash %}
+$ MASTER=local[4] ./spark-shell
+{% endhighlight %}

 ### Master URLs